HugeBrain16/cmdtools/README.md

 # cmdtools
-module for parsing and processing commands.
+a module for parsing and processing commands.

 ### Examples
 Basic example